Alexander Volkanovski: Volkanovski vs. Lopes

 With Topuria vacating the title, Volkanovski faced Diego Lopes for the vacant UFC Featherweight Championship on 12 April 2025 at UFC 314.
 He won the fight by unanimous decision.
 This fight earned him another Fight of the Night award.
 At the age of 36, he is the first male UFC fighter to win a title over the age of 35 between the flyweight and lightweight divisions.

+Volkanovski vs. Lopes 2

+Volkanovski defended his title in a rematch against Diego Lopes on 1 February 2026 at UFC 325.
+He won the fight by unanimous decision.
+This fight earned him a $100,000 Fight of the Night award.

+Volkanovski vs. Evloev

+Volkanovski is scheduled to defend his title against undefeated contender Movsar Evloev on October 24, 2026 at UFC 333.

 Professional boxing career

 Volkanovski has a single boxing bout, which was a Super welterweight bout he won by unanimous decision in four rounds against Dillon Bargero.

 Personal life

-Volkanovski married his wife Emma on 12 October 2012; they have three daughters and as of March 2025, they are expecting a fourth daughter.
-His eldest daughter Ariana was born in 2015; his second daughter Arlie was born in 2017, and his third daughter Reign was born in 2023.
+Volkanovski married his wife Emma on 12 October 2012 and they have four daughters.

 He appeared as a coach in Malaysia Invasion, an amateur MMA reality show.
 Because of his paternal Macedonian and maternal Greek heritage, he uses the nickname "The Great" in reference to Alexander the Great, claiming that he had "a Macedonian father and a Greek mother", similar to himself.

 Volkanovski has his own YouTube channel.
 In 2021, Volkanovski debuted his own cooking show on his YouTube channel.